How to Become a Study Hall Tutor

 We're looking for students who enjoy working with others and who want to improve their problem-solving skills.
 You need to have earned an A- or higher in the course you'd like to support, and we will provide training in managing group work, fostering collaboration, and effective tutoring.

-Tutors generally work one or two nights of Study Hall per week and are paid approximately $10 per hour, including time spent in training.
+Tutors generally work one or two nights of Study Hall per week and are paid at rate E, approximately $12 per hour, including time spent in training.
 T-shirts, name tags, and lanyards are also involved, along with delicious food on occasion.